ReeceCook/High-Seas/Locations/Hastellen/Mechanica/Mechanica.md

 **Use for: Invention, crafting, social unrest, criminal underbelly**

-- **The Crucible Works:** A sprawling forge and refinery complex for Manavine processing.
+- **[[The Crucible Works]]:** A sprawling forge and refinery complex for Manavine processing.
 High security.
 Sparks fly constantly from blast furnaces and foundries.
-- **Automata Assembly Hall Nine:** Where new automatons are constructed.
+- **[[Automata Assembly Hall Nine]]:** Where new automatons are constructed.
 Players might assist with a runaway unit or be invited to observe (or sabotage?) a demonstration.
-- **Scrapwell Tinker’s Lane:** A narrow alley of small workshops, hobbyist garages, and unauthorized inventors.
+- **[[Scrapwell Tinker’s Lane]]:** A narrow alley of small workshops, hobbyist garages, and unauthorized inventors.
 Young rebels and “Free Gears” sympathizers hang out here.
-- **The Smoggryphon:** A dingy speakeasy hidden in a ventilation shaft behind a gear press.
+- **[[The Smoggryphon]]:** A dingy speakeasy hidden in a ventilation shaft behind a gear press.
 Known to be a neutral meeting ground for smugglers, rebels, and off-duty guards.

 **Future Hook:** A “Free Gears” member gives the party a prototype tech-magic hybrid device to smuggle out—or test under pressure.